dojo/docs/dojox/gantt.rst

       withResource: true      // optional: display the resource chart or not }, "gantt");              //"gantt" is the node container id of gantt chart widget

-    // Step 3: Add project with tasks.
+    // Add project with tasks.

     var project = new dojox.gantt.GanttProjectItem({
       id: 1,